 The Top Benefits Offered by PRK

-While the recovery time for PRK surgery is slightly longer, there are a few benefits that are offered by this procedure over LASIK.
+While the recovery time for PRK surgery is slightly longer, a few benefits are offered by this procedure over LASIK.

 - The stroma’s entire thickness is available for treatment since the procedure does not require the creation of a flap.